vbrozik/PolicyCleanUp/README.md

+# Note about this clone of the repository
+This fork was created to clean the code up.
+Because of lack of interest it will be archived soon and later probably deleted.

 # PolicyCleanUp
 Check Point PolicyCleanUp tool allows automatic cleanup of your policy based on hits count.
 The tool runs on a policy and a domain that you named.